 The majority of funding for our hospital is provided by the Clinical Commissioning Groups (CCGs), Somerset CCG or Dorset CCG.
 It is the responsibility of these Groups to meet the costs of NHS hospital care provided for their local residents.

 As a Foundation Trust we have a large public membership – approximately 8,000 people – represented by a Council Governors, which helps to maintain our focus on the patient experience at all times.
 Details about becoming a member can be found elsewhere on this site.

-We are regulated by Monitor and the Care Quality Commission (CQC), which conducts regular visits to ensure our services are safe, and of good quality.
+We are regulated by NHSE/I and the Care Quality Commission (CQC).
 We currently meet all the essential standards expected by CQC.